Federal Employee Advisor Match

 FEGLI Life Insurance in Retirement

-Basic FEGLI coverage formula, the 5-year continuation rule, and the critical decision most retirees get wrong: Option B's age-band premium trap (costs jump 160% at 65).
+Basic FEGLI coverage formula, the 5-year continuation rule, and the critical decision most retirees get wrong: Option B's age-band premium trap.
 Full vs. no-reduction comparison, FEGLI vs. private insurance framework, and the survivor annuity intersection.

 MRA+10 Early Retirement: Retire Before 30 Years